-- 1. The Domain Name MUST contain at least two labels, where the right-most label is "onion", and the label immediately preceding the right-most "onion" label is a valid Version 3 Onion Address, as defined in section 6 of the Tor Rendezvous Specification Version 3 located at https://spec.torproject.org/rend-spec-v3. - 2.
-HARICA MUST verify the Applicant's control over the .onion Domain Name using at least one of the methods listed below: - a. by using Domain Validation method 3.2.2.4.6 or 3.2.2.4.18. - b. by having the Applicant provide a Certificate Request signed using the .onion public key if the Attributes section of the certificationRequestInfo contains: - i.
+- 1. The Domain Name MUST contain at least two Domain Labels, where the rightmost Domain Label is "onion", and the Domain Label immediately preceding the right-most "onion" Domain Label is a valid Version 3 Onion Address, as defined in section 6 of the Tor Rendezvous Specification - Version 3 located at https://spec.torproject.org/rend-spec-v3. - 2.
+HARICA MUST verify the Applicant's control over the .onion Domain Name using at least one of the methods listed below: - a. by using Domain Validation method 3.2.2.4.18 or 3.2.2.4.19. - b. by having the Applicant provide a Certificate Request signed using the .onion private key, if the Attributes section of the certificationRequestInfo contains: - i.
 A caSigningNonce attribute that contains a Random Value that is generated by HARICA; and - ii.
 An applicantSigningNonce attribute that contains a single value with at least 64-bits of entropy that is generated by the Applicant.